DFHack tools

 • armok

-Tools which give the player god-like powers of any variety, such as control over game events, creating items from thin air, or viewing information the game intentionally keeps hidden.
-Players that do not wish to see these tools listed in DFHack command lists can hide them in the Preferences tab of gui/control-panel.
+Tools which give the player god-like powers or the ability to access information the game intentionally keeps hidden.
+Players that do not wish to see these tools can hide them in the Preferences tab of gui/control-panel.

 • auto